7 Family-friendly Activities in Loch Lomond National Park

 Set in the charming village of Luss, the Loch Lomond Faerie Trail is a fantastic day out for the whole family.
 Follow the magical faerie trail with wee wooden houses, hidden trolls and a mystery to solve!
 After following the mystical woodland trail, make sure you visit Luss Faerie Tale Farm.
 This new farm park is home to goats, alpaca, donkeys, sheep and highland cows who can't wait to meet you and your family!

-Please note: We advise you to book your tickets to the Loch Lomond Fairy Trail in advance.
+Please note: We recommend booking your tickets for the Loch Lomond Fairy Trail in advance.

 2. Scenic hill walking